Recent Amendment to Massachusetts State Zoning Law Clarifies Status of Nonconforming StructuresNovember 2016 – Advisories

-To learn more about this recent amendment, please contact a member of the firm’s Land Use Litigation team or the author of this advisory:
+To learn more about this recent amendment, please contact the author of this advisory:

 This advisory should not be construed as legal advice or legal opinion on any specific facts or circumstances.
 The contents are intended for general informational purposes only, and you are urged to consult your own lawyer concerning your situation and any specific legal questions you may have.